AICP’s 26th Annual Conference

 President’s Award and Lennon Award

 Each year, the AICP honors two volunteers with the following awards for their “above and beyond” efforts in serving the AICP.

-The 2012 Lennon Award was awarded to Susan Eckler-Kerns.
-Congratulations, Susan for an honor so well deserved!
+The 2013 Lennon Award was awarded to Nicholas Marrangoni for his dedication and outstanding service.
+Congratulations for an honor so well deserved!